 It is imperative that students are in class the full day in order to not miss vital instruction.
 High Point Academy understands that sometimes it is necessary for a student to leave early from school.
 Persons who come to pick up students should enter through the front office, and they will be required to show valid state issued identification.
 This person must be listed on the child's approved pick up list.
-Three Early Dismissals will be considered a full absence for the purposes of Truancy.
+Early Dismissals must occur before 2:15.
+All dismissals after 2:15 must use the regular car line.